danielkoenig1/2021-ws_do_dk/coursework.md

 ---
 Organizational culture is experienced internally, for example, by the fact that
 - ... everyone works perceptibly towards a goal and everyone does what is necessary at their place to support their colleagues to the best of their ability.
-(Positive example)

 Externals experience organizational culture, for example, in the fact that
 - ...the customer is still cared after by a retailer with the same attention as before, even after the purchase of a product or service.